 Hundreds of thousands of teams use Basecamp products*.
 We are proud to give them a better way to work.
 We also recognize that however good the maker’s intentions, technology can amplify the ability to cause great harm.
 That’s why we’ve established this policy.
-We feel an ethical obligation to counter such harm: both in terms of dealing with instances where Basecamp is used (and abused) to further such harm, and to state unequivocally that Basecamp is not a safe haven for people who wish to commit such harm.
+We feel an ethical obligation to counter such harm: both in terms of dealing with instances where Basecamp is used (and abused) to further such harm, and to state unequivocally that the products we make at Basecamp are not safe havens for people who wish to commit such harm.
 If you have an account with any of our products, you can’t use them for any of the restricted purposes listed below.
 If we find out you are, we will take action.

 - Child exploitation, sexualization, or abuse: We don’t tolerate any activities that create, disseminate, or otherwise cause child abuse.
 Keep away and stop.
 Just stop.